peteroupc/peteroupc.github.io/randomgendoc.md

      |  MooreSampler(pdf, mn, mx, numLabels=1, bitAccuracy=53)
      |
      |  Moore rejection sampler, for generating independent samples
-     |  from continuous distributions in a way that minimizes error,
+     |  from a distribution in a way that minimizes error,
-     |  if the distribution's PDF (probability density function)
+     |  if the distribution has a PDF (probability density function)
-     |  uses "well-defined" arithmetic expressions.
+     |  and the PDF uses "well-defined" arithmetic expressions.
      |  It can sample from one-dimensional or multidimensional
      |  distributions.
 It can also sample from so-called "transdimensional
      |  distributions" if the distribution is the union of several component